hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 6. File’s number of hard links (not important for this class).
 7. Permissions to the file

-> *NOTE:* When listing the contents of a directory using the `ls -l` command, the number reported for any sub-directories do not reflect the size of the data inside it.
-Rather, the number represents the size of space on the disk that is used to store the meta-information for the directory.
-The command you’ll want to use to get the actual size of a directory's contents is `du -sh`, which is short for “disk usage”.
+> *NOTE:* When listing the contents of a directory using the `ls -l` command, the file size reported for directories do not reflect the size of the data inside it.
+The number actually represents the size of space on the disk that is used to store the metadata for the directory.

-Take a look at the `unix_lesson` directory in your home directory.
+>
+> The command you’ll want to use to get the size of a directory's contents is `du -sh`. `du` is short for “*d*isk *u*sage”.

+Let's list the contents of the `unix_lesson` directory:

 ```bash
 ls -l ~/unix_lesson/